aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M03-Unit 5 Provision an ExpressRoute circuit.md

      - Circuit status: Enabled
    - You should periodically check the provisioning status and the state of the circuit status.

-#### Congratulations!
-You have created an ExpressRoute circuit and located the Service key, which you would need to complete the provisioning of the circuit.

 ## Task 3: Deprovisioning an ExpressRoute circuit

 If the ExpressRoute circuit service provider provisioning state is **Provisioning** or **Provisioned,** you must work with your service provider to deprovision the circuit on their side.
 Microsoft can continue to reserve resources and bill you until the service provider completes deprovisioning the circuit and notifies us.

-> **Note**
->
-> You must unlink all virtual networks from the ExpressRoute circuit before deprovisioning.
+> **Note**: You must unlink all virtual networks from the ExpressRoute circuit before deprovisioning.
 If this operation fails, check whether any virtual networks are linked to the circuit.
->
-> If the service provider has deprovisioned the circuit (the service provider provisioning state is set to Not provisioned), you can delete the circuit.
+> **Note**: If the service provider has deprovisioned the circuit (the service provider provisioning state is set to Not provisioned), you can delete the circuit.
 This stops billing for the circuit.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
 > - Hit the Validate button for the corresponding task.
 You can proceed to the next task if you receive a success message.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ## Review